getmyinterns/docs/gmi-docs/docs/school-admins/system-configuration.md

 - `Account Admin`: user has access to all features and configurations, all `Students` and `Internship Providers`.
 - `Supervisor Admin`: user has access to all `Students` and `Internship Providers`, but cannot make changes to configurations or settings.
-- `Supervisor`: user has access only to the schools, `Areas of Study` and `Students` selected.
+- `Supervisor`: user has access only to the `Schools`, `Areas of Study` or `Students` selected.
 This restriction can be selected herein.

 You can also choose to send an email to the new `Admin User`.

 ## Evaluations

 You can use Evaluations to have the providers grade the student's performance during their internship.
-Set up the questions you will need an answer to, to evaluate the `Students`.
+Set up the questions needed to evaluate the `Students`.
 Choose the answer to be free text, number, single select or multi select.
 Choose the text and values according to your needs.

-:::info
+:::warning

 You need to set up these questions for each `Season`.